 a.
-If you are an examination taker, applicant, or certificant, the purposes of the processing activities relate to organising the certification examination, the administration of the examination, online remote assessment of the examination, managing the application process, evaluating your knowledge and preparedness for obtaining the certification, and if you become certified, maintaining and managing your certification, including any ethics and disciplinary matters.
+If you are an examination or assessment taker, applicant, or certificant, the purposes of the processing activities relate to organising the certification examination and assessment, the administration of the examination and assessment, online remote assessment of the examination, managing the application process, evaluating your knowledge and preparedness for obtaining the certification, and if you become certified, maintaining and managing your certification, including any ethics and disciplinary matters.
 We will use your contact information for sending occasional communications necessary for the certification process and the maintenance and management of your certification, if you obtain one, and any ethics and disciplinary matters.

 c.
 If you are a complainant or a third party whose personal data is disclosed or submitted in connection with an ethics and disciplinary proceeding, the purposes of the processing activities relate to the proceeding undertaken in connection with a complaint pursuant to our Disciplinary Procedures for the Code of Professional Conduct for IBCLCs (“E&D Procedures”) HERE.

 We will use your contact information for sending occasional communications necessary for the proceedings undertaken pursuant to our E&D Procedures.

 a.
-If you are an examination taker, applicant, or certificant, the legal basis we rely on for processing the personal data that you submit by filling out the “Examination application” form or “Recertification Form” and for the creation of your online login for the administration of the test or for recertification by CERPs is the performance of a contract to which you are party and taking steps at your request prior to entering the contract.
+If you are an examination or assessment taker, applicant, or certificant, the legal basis we rely on for processing the personal data that you submit by filling out the “Examination application” form, an assessment form, or “Recertification Form” and for the creation of your online login for the administration of the test, assessment, or for recertification by CERPs is the performance of a contract to which you are party and taking steps at your request prior to entering the contract.
 For other processing we use a different lawful ground.

-As part of the application process and during the examination, including online remote assessment, we may process special categories of data at your request (in particular data related to health when accommodations are requested and video during online proctoring may reveal special categories of data).
+As part of the application process and during the examination or assessment, including online remote assessment, we may process special categories of data at your request (in particular data related to health when accommodations are requested and video during online proctoring may reveal special categories of data).
 For processing this data we rely on your consent.